looooo/pastix/README.md

  * MPI is not available yet and will come with 6.1.0
  * StarPU support is not available yet, and should be available in final 6.0.0
- * GPUs kernels are in the code but not exploted yet, we are targetting for a more simple scheduing that would allow everyone to get correct performance out of the box
+ * GPUs kernels are in the code but not exploted yet, we are targeting for a simpler scheduling that would allow everyone to get correct performance out of the box in final 6.0.0 x
 Documentation
 -------------